Terms and Conditions FlightLife Kruger

 a) for claims for damages for non-performance, as far as compensation for indirect or consequential damages is required

-c) for damages that can be controlled by the buyer;
+c) for damage that can be controlled by the buyer;

-d) for damages that exceed 10 times the remuneration for the delivery and / or performance of the seller.
+d) for damages, as far as they exceed ten times the remuneration for the delivery and / or performance of the seller.

 Insofar as in the branch of the buyer the causal risk for the occurred damage is usually insured by this, the liability of the seller is excluded.